Tooth and Co.: Staff facilities and benefits

 Tooth offered numerous staff benefits.
 The company offered a £10 marriage bonus to those employees getting married while in the company's service.
 Leave was four weeks per year, with 50% loading.
 Although there was no formal superannuation available, employees retiring from the company "would be provided for" on confidential terms.
 There was a staff social club coordinated by Kent Brewery.
 Following restructuring circa 1975, Tooth had a gymnasium (at Kent Brewery), "Wet" canteen (Kent and Waverley breweries) and a (non-technical) reading room/library.
 The social club also purchased an old fishing boat, sponsored by the company.
 The social club published a magazine called Tooth Topics.

 Employees had a generous ration of beer at morning tea (called the beer break), lunch, afternoon tea and when they clocked off.
 Some of the trade supervisors were able to float between bars during the day.
 The brewery had several bars, in addition to which plant operators could tap a leaking cask for their own enjoyment; such a cask was called the honeypot.
 Tooth unsuccessfully sought a ruling from the Industrial Relations Commission that the honeypot would be banned.
 The ruling was that a precedent had been set.
 Subsequently, an inebriated operator, while travelling home, was hit by a train.
 Tooth successfully appealed the IRC decision.
 The honeypot was banned and instead Tooth would issue plastic tokens allowing employees to take home one carton of beer per week for their private enjoyment.
-That arrangement ended with CUB (Carlton & United Breweries).
+That arrangement ended with Carlton & United Breweries.

 In an apparent contradiction, Tooth would not tolerate drunkenness among its staff.
 Depending on perceived value to the company, alcoholism could lead either to summary dismissal, or to a drying out period at a clinic.

 Decline

-Prior to 1974, Tooth relied on a handshake agreement with its interstate rivals that they would not intrude in each other's territories, while Tooth's hotels were 'tied', meaning licensees were bound to market Tooth Beers.
+Prior to 1974, Tooth relied on a handshake agreement with its interstate rivals that they would not intrude in each other's territories, while Tooth's hotels were tied, meaning licensees were bound to market Tooth beers.